seatable/seatable-admin-docs/docs/config/dtable_db_conf.md

 ### [dtable cache]

 - `private_key`: Must be the same value like `DTABLE_PRIVATE_KEY` in `dtable_web_settings.py`.
 Only necessary if your version is before "Enterprise edition 3.5.5".
 If your version is newer the value is read from `dtable_server_config.json`.
 - `clean_cache_interval`: Interval between cache cleaning.
 Unit is in seconds.
 Defaults to 300.
-Only effective if your version is before "Enterprise edition 4.4".
+This option is removed in "Enterprise edition 4.4.0".
+Since 4.4.0 a real-time eviction mechanism replaced regular cache cleanup mechanism.